 It is not uncommon for nonprofits to deliberately limit their income from private sector partnerships to a certain strategic threshold in order to avoid becoming too dependent on one income source.
-However, this approach overlooks a multitude of strategic opportunities that the corporate can provide beyond financial support.
+As explained in this guide to donor retention, nonprofits need diverse strategies to keep individual givers onboard in the long term.
+However, this approach overlooks a multitude of strategic opportunities that the regular corporate donors can provide beyond financial support.
 Such benefits include more stable and predictable funding through long-term contracts, increased visibility through the partner’s communication channels, use of the partner’s technical expertise, and the ability to scale faster thanks to leverage with enabling institutions, just to name a few.

 A systematic approach to corporate partnerships: 3 key steps for nonprofits

 Only through a well-defined strategy can nonprofits enter partnerships that truly work both ways.
 Of course, there is no one-size-fits-all solution, and larger strategic partnerships will require a greater degree of customization than smaller ones.
 But regardless of size, in our projects we identified three proven steps that nonprofits can follow to ensure a fair level of value is unlocked for both the corporate and the nonprofit organization.